KurenaiTechnologies/stream-statistic-simulation/README.md

 ### Who's in the thumbnail?

-what a stupid question but, it's just an osu! player named Sytho playing casually
+what a stupid question but, it's just an osu! top player named **mrekk** playing casually

 ### Can i clone or fork this project?